Simplifying Fractions: A Deep Dive into 18/12

 Q: What if I don't find the GCF immediately?

 A: It's okay!
-You can simplify the fraction in multiple steps.
-For example, if you initially divide by a common factor (not necessarily the GCF), you can continue simplifying until you reach the lowest terms.
+In real terms, you can simplify the fraction in multiple steps.
+To give you an idea, if you initially divide by a common factor (not necessarily the GCF), you can continue simplifying until you reach the lowest terms.
 For 18/12, you could divide by 2 first (resulting in 9/6), and then divide by 3 (resulting in 3/2).

 Q: Can I simplify a fraction by dividing the numerator and denominator by different numbers?